antonycourtney/tad/README.md

 ## Rebuild binary libraries with electron-rebuild

 Tad depends on the sqlite npm package, which in turn depends on the SQLite library, implemented in C++.
-For reasons I don't fully understand related to how libraries are loaded by node.js and Electron, it's necessary to recompile this code from source *every time a new package is installed in our application*.
+For reasons I don't fully understand related to how native libraries are loaded by node.js and Electron, it's necessary to recompile this code from source *every time a new package is installed in our application*.

-Immediately after performing a `yarn install` step, run:
+To perform this step, run:

     $ yarn run electron-rebuild

 This will take considerable time (around 70 seconds on my Late 2013 MacBook Pro).

-**Note**:  Every time a new dependency is added to the application (using `yarn add`), it is necessary to re-run `yarn install` and electron-rebuild, as follows:
+**Note**:  Every time a new dependency is added to the application (using `yarn add`), it is necessary to redo this step.
+It's also necessary to run `yarn install` explicitly first.
+So the sequence after adding a dependency is:

     $ yarn install
     $ yarn run electron-rebuild

 ## Run Tad

-Finally, to run the development version of Tad, try:
+Finally, to start the application, run:

     $ yarn start csv/bart-comp-all.csv

-This should start the application using the specified CSV file.
+This should start the application and open a window displaying the contents of the specified CSV file.

 # Packaging a Release